 If anyone can motivate first graders to devour informational text, Fly Guy can.
 The popular insect and his owner, Buzz, head out on educational field trips in this spin-off series.

-The Giggle and Learn series takes on high-interest topic—including, obviously, poop—and provides readable, comic-style nonfiction texts.
+The Giggle and Learn series takes on high-interest topics in their readable, comic-style nonfiction texts.
 Explore the whole series.

 What are your favorite first grade books?
-Please share in the comments, and we’ll periodically update this list.
+Come and share in our WeAreTeachers HELPLINE group on Facebook.